-We obtained a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities from management and management's representation that the listing is complete.

-i.
-Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.

-None of the selected contracts were subject to bid law; therefore, this procedure is not applicable.

-ii.
-Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).

-There were no exceptions noted as a result of applying this procedure.

-iii.
-If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, was approval documented).

-There were no exceptions noted as a result of applying this procedure.
+- i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law. - There were no exceptions noted in the previous year; therefore, this procedure is not applicable. - ii.
+Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter). - There were no exceptions noted in the previous year; therefore, this procedure is not applicable. - iii.
+If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, was approval documented). - There were no exceptions noted in the previous year; therefore, this procedure is not applicable.